bigbio/ibaqpy/README.md

 ### Other values

+- `Ibaq` - the iBAQ value is calculated as `Total precursor intensities / Number of observable peptides`

 - `IbaqNorm` - normalize the ibaq values using the total ibaq of the sample `ibaq / sum(ibaq)`, the sum is applied for proteins in the same _sample + condition_.

 - `IbaqLog`  - The ibaq log is calculated as `10 + log10(IbaqNorm)`.
 This normalized ibaq value was developed [by ProteomicsDB Team](https://academic.oup.com/nar/article/46/D1/D1271/4584631).

 - `IbaqPpb` - The resulted IbaqNorm is multiplied by 100M `IbaqNorm * 100'000'000`.
 This method was developed originally [by PRIDE Team](https://www.nature.com/articles/s41597-021-00890-2).

+- `IbaqBec` - Ibaq after Batch effect correction using combat-norm algorithm in inmoose package.

 - `TPA` - TPA value is calculated as `NormIntensity / MolecularWeight`